ByronLabs/vysion-cti/misp/README.md

     - `x-api-key: ************`
 - Distribution: `Your organization only`

-2. Una vez instalado pulsar en `Fetch and store all feed metadata`
+2. Once installed click on `Fetch and store all feed metadata`